vodopis/microservices/README.md

 On startup, api gateway and microservices will register themselves with Eureka.
 Requests are routed though Zuul which runs on port 8080.

-### Test preparation
+### Test launch
-Open 5 terminal tabs in project directory and run supplied commands in order.
+Open 4 terminal tabs in project directory and run supplied commands in order.
 Wait until each downloads dependencies and fully starts before going to the next one.

 1. Eureka service discovery

     ```
     ./gradlew :service-discovery:bootRun
     ```

 2. Zuul api gateway

     ```